 Regional flood plans must be based on the best available science, data, models, and flood risk maps.
 The plans focus both on reducing existing risk to life and property and enhancing floodplain management to avoid increasing flood risk in the future.
-The first regional flood plan was submitted to the TWDB by January 10, 2023.
+The first regional flood plan was submitted to the TWDB by January 10, 2023, and the amended plan was submitted on July 14, 2023.
+An amended plan is required to be adopted by the RFPG and submitted to the TWDB for approval that meets the requirements contained in Texas Water Code § 16.062 and 31 Texas Administrative Code (TAC), Chapters 361 and 362.
 The TWDB will compile these regional plans into a single SFP and will present it to the Legislature in 2024.
 An updated version of the SFP will be due every 5 years thereafter.